We, the members of House of Ukraine, Inc.,

 - We organize various cultural and fund-raising events.

 - We publish a newsletter and maintain this website for our members and the public.

-The museum is open to the public every Saturday and Sunday from noon to 5 pm, and is located in Balboa Park, within the city of San Diego, California, alongside many other art, science, and cultural museums, and is also just a short walk from the San Diego Zoo.
+The museum is open to the public every Saturday and Sunday for 5 hours between 11 am to 4 pm, and is located in Balboa Park, within the city of San Diego, California, alongside many other art, science, and cultural museums, and is also just a short walk from the San Diego Zoo.

 House of Pacific Relations International Cottages

 The House of Ukraine, Inc. is a member of the House of Pacific Relations International Cottages, Inc, (HPR), Balboa Park, San Diego, California, founded in 1935 and is a non-profit community organization dedicated to furthering cooperation and understanding between national groups in the United States.

 At present, in 2014, HPR consists of 33 national groups.
 Two-thirds of these groups, including House of Ukraine, Inc., each have their own small cottage in San Diego’s Balboa Park.
 The House of Ukraine cottage, furnished and staffed by members of our organization, presents exhibits about our culture, history and traditions.
 All work is done by unpaid volunteers.

 The majority of funding for our programs comes from individual local donations and fund raising activities.

 We welcome you to join us in this important mission!